Malayapuram Singaravelu: The first May Day in India

 On 1 May 1923, Singaravelar founded the Labour Kishan Party of Hindusthan (party of workers and peasants) in Madras.
 The foundation ceremony was purposefully kept on the May Day; and for the first time in India, under the auspices of the newly formed party, the day was observed as International Workers' Day.
 On that occasion, again for the first time the red flag was used in India.
 Singaravelar made arrangements to celebrate the May Day in two places in the One meeting was held at the beach opposite to the Madras High Court; the other was held at the Triplicane beach.
-The Hindu newspaper, published from Madras reported, The Labour Kisan party has introduced May Day celebrations in Chennai.
+The Hindu newspaper, published from Madras reported:

+The Labour Kisan party has introduced May Day celebrations in Chennai.
 Comrade Singaravelar presided over the meeting.
 A resolution was passed stating that the government should declare May Day as a holiday.
 The president of the party explained the non-violent principles of the party.
 There was a request for financial aid.
 It was emphasised that workers of the world must unite to achieve independence.

 Labour Kishan Party of Hindusthan

 Labour Kishan Party of Hindusthan was a part of a larger, but not inter-connected, moves by various Indian communist groups to find a mass-based political platform.
 Dange, for instance, wrote to M. N. Roy of the émigré Communist Party of India and a leader of the Comintern, regarding his desire to start a Socialist Labour Party of India.
 In reply, Roy explained the relation between émigré Communist Party of India and 'mass party of revolutionary nationalist struggle' and further said that "each of the Indian "centres" produced a separate scheme and it was some time before they could agree to combine."
 Roy was probably referring to Singaravelar's proposal to start a similar party.
 Same year Dange wrote in his journal Socialist that all his activities were now a part of the Labour Kishan Party of Hindusthan and he asked for opening up of its branches everywhere.

 Singaravelar announced that it would join the Indian National Congress and would strive to function as the labour and farmer wing of that party.
 Labour Kishan Party was a precursor to Workers and Peasants Party of 1925 that would function within the Congress, as a left wing platform for the same.
 In the manifesto of the party Singaravelar described Congress 'our chief political organ, appear to define "nation" by referring to propertied class.

 In December 1923 Singaravelar started a fortnightly journal called The Labour Kisan Gazette.
 Singaravelar also started the Tamil Weekly Thozhilalar in which he wrote about the working class movements spreading in various parts of the world during the early part of the 1920s.

 In 1925, Singaravelar was elected as a member of the Madras Corporation.
-On Singaravelar's initiative first ever mid-day meal scheme was introduced in Madras for providing cooked meals to children in corporation schools.
+On Singaravelar's initiative, the first ever Midday Meal Scheme was introduced in Madras for providing cooked meals to children in corporation schools.